Fighting for you.

 Possession With Intent to Distribute

 Distribution, possession with intent to distribute, and the manufacturing of any drug including meth labs, all fall under one of two statutes, although the potential penalties will differ depending on the drug involved.How Is Possession With Intent to Distribute in SC Different Than Simple Possession?

 Most charges of possession with intent to distribute are based on the weight of the drugs found – if the weight is greater than the “threshold weight” as defined in SC’s drug laws, most police will charge possession with intent even if there is no other evidence of intent to distribute.

-A charge of possession with intent to distribute is initially based on the weight.
-Typically, if there is greater than one gram of cocaine or one ounce of marijuana found, you will be charged with possession with intent to distribute instead of simple possession.
+For example, if there is greater than one gram of cocaine or one ounce of marijuana found, you will most likely be charged with possession with intent to distribute instead of simple possession.

 Despite this, the government must prove that you had an intent to distribute the drugs.
 In addition to the weight of the drugs, an intent to distribute can be shown by other circumstantial evidence such as the presence of baggies or scales, the packaging of the drugs, statements made by the Defendant, or conversations that may have been recorded.Possession Is a Lesser Included Offense of Possession With Intent to Distribute (PWID)

 Your prosecutor may offer to reduce a PWID charge to simple possession in exchange for a plea, depending on the circumstances of your arrest, your prior record, and whether they can prove intent to distribute.

 This also means that, at a jury trial, if the prosecution proves possession but not intent to distribute, the jury can find you guilty of the lesser included offense of simple possession.What Are the Penalties for Possession With Intent to Distribute in SC?